 Time management

 What is unlimited PTO?
 Why would your company consider it?
+Is it bad?
 Is it a trap?
 We answer these questions and more in our blog post!

 Unlimited PTO has been a dominant trend over the past few years, especially amongst tech companies and startups.
 But while many companies do indeed offer this benefit, most people understand (in an unspoken sort of way) that “unlimited” is never really, well, unlimited.
 The truth is, if it was actually treated as such, few companies would be able to function.